Venus Rosewater Dish

-Being a reproduction of a Paris museum antique, the theme of decoration is related to not tennis but Classical mythology.
+Being a reproduction of a Paris museum antique, the theme of decoration is related not to tennis but Classical mythology.
 The central boss depicts the figure of Sophrosyne (not Venus), the personification of temperance and moderation, seated on a chest with a lamp in her right hand and a jug in her left, with various attributes such as a sickle, fork and caduceus around her.
 The four reserves on the boss of the dish each contain a classical god, together with elements.
 The reserves around the rim show Minerva presiding over the seven liberal arts: astronomy, geometry, arithmetic, music, rhetoric, dialectic and grammar, each with relevant attribute.
 The rim of the salver has an ovolo moulding.
 The remainder of the surface is decorated with gilt renaissance strapwork and foliate motifs in relief against a rigid silver ground.

-The first recipient of the trophy was Blanche Bingley in 1886, the name of Maud Watson, champion of 1884 and 1885 was later added.
-The names of the winners from 1884 to 1957 are inscribed on the inside of the dish with the names of 1958 to present on the outside.
+The first recipient of the trophy was Blanche Bingley in 1886.
+The name of Maud Watson, champion of 1884 and 1885, was later added.
+The names of the winners from 1884 to 1957 are inscribed on the inside of the dish, and the names of 1958 to present on the outside.